agenteo/agenteo.github.com/_posts/2015-01-13-root-level-segment-filter-pages-with-ruby-on-rails-route-constraints.md

   - routes
 ---

-{{ page.title }}

-Recently I was asked to implement a set of vanity URLs (static filters) to an app root level segment.
-I'd have a key value mapping `slug` with `filter_ids`.
+Recently I was asked to implement vanity URLs applying filters (ie. `/content/best-2014-articles`) to an app segment already serving other content (ie. an article `/content/ways-to-ruin-your-wedding`).

+## The direction

+A route automated test is the way to start ensuring the functionality is solid:

+{ highlight ruby }
+assert_routing({ path: '/best-articles-2014', method: :get },
+               { controller: 'articles', action: 'index', filter_ids: [12345,6789] })
+{ endhighlight }

+The `filter_ids` will be populated during the routing to avoid changing the `articles#index` behaviour.
+I wanted to leave that action (already consuming filter_ids as a search parameter) agnostic from this new feature.

+We must ensure the fallback works when the slug is not vanity:

+{ highlight ruby }
+assert_routing({ path: '/not-a-vanity-slug', method: :get },
+               { controller: 'articles', action: 'show', slug: '/not-a-vanity-slug' }) { endhighlight }

+I'd stub any I/O in those and rely on a higher lever request spec as a smoke integration test.

+## The implementation

-The app already had a detail page served at the root, so I added a new root route with a `constraints` attribute to ensure the filter page would be used for a vanity slug only.
+I added a new root route leveraging `constraints` attribute to ensure the filter page would only be routed for a vanity slug.

 { highlight ruby }
 Rails.application.routes.draw do